intsol/FAQ_bot/README.md

   http://gspread.readthedocs.io/en/latest/oauth2.html
   You must activate both the Drive and Sheets APIs in the Google Developers Console The downloaded .json file must be renamed to client_secret.json and stored in the script folder

+  - Insert the Sheetname containing the FAQ at FaqSheet = " "